 It lends sharp dramatic garden accents and works best with palms and trees that are lacy and fairly open in their structure but use it sparingly to avoid a harsh, glaring effect.

-Placed into the ground several feet away from the trunk of the palm tree and aimed up into the branches at an angle of 30 to 45 degrees.
+Place the lighting fixture into the ground several feet away from the trunk of the lighted palm tree and aimed up into the branches at an angle of 30° to 45° degrees.

 This lighting usually emphasizes the shape of the tree or shrub, lending an exotic air to those with an interesting form.